munozalexm15/ARSG/README.md

 I know there are some noticeable bugs that can affect players outside of the visual ones.
 The ones that are on my sight are, in order of more important to least:

 - **RPC calls when joining a game sometimes fail**: I think it's a sync problem of the player who is connecting.
 I haven't looked at it deeply because it rarely occurs, but it can happen often if your performance is VERY, very bad.
-> This bug can cause the game to be in an infinite black screen (because it's waiting for the RPC call) or take authority of a player's camera and see their POV.
-The only way of exiting is forcing the game to close at the moment.
+> This bug can cause the game to get stuck waiting when the connection is made.
+The only solution right now is to exit the lobby (using the button or forcing to close the game).

 - **Bullet collisions**: Maybe you feel like your bullets aren't hitting.
 Thats because maybe they aren't.
 As bullets are not raycasted, I have to constantly check for colliding bodies which sometimes cannot detect if the collision box is to small.
 > This one is serious, but playi- *testing*, I mean testing, with my friends, I've seen that it's not something very noticeable.
 You can notice this in the firing range map.